elwin013/parcel-plugin-static-files-copy/README.md

 ## Usage

-1. Create `static` dir in you project root.
+1. Create `static` directory in you project root.
 2. Fill it with your static files
 3. Run build - and that's all!